ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

 ```

 We join our `KTable` with our `TrafficEvent` records using the `ValueJoiner` we pass along which will result in a new `Joined` result.
-The ValueJoiner is just a function in which we indicate what needs to be done with both records the function receives.
+The `ValueJoiner` is just a function in which we indicate what needs to be done with both records the function receives.
 In our case a `TrafficEvent` and a `SensorData`.
 The `Joined` describes the new record structure we will write towards Kafka using `.to(String topic)` sending the newly generated records to that Kafka topic.

-Once this stream has started it will continue processing these events whenever a new record is inserted into the intake topic.
+Once this stream has started, it will continue processing these events whenever a new record is inserted into the intake topic.

-For some of our further processing we do not care for all traffic events, so lets filter out some.
+For some of our further processing we do not care for all traffic events, so let's filter out some.

 ``` java
     KStream<String, TrafficEvent> streamToProcessData =